Search for Malaysia Airlines Flight 370: Satellite communications and radar

 The location of the aircraft at its final "handshake" at 8:10 was along this arc, calculated from the communications with the Inmarsat network.
 Malaysian officials released a modified version on 15 March that omitted the segment from Java to the Thailand-Laos border.

 On 11 March, New Scientist reported that, prior to the aircraft's disappearance, two reports about the engine status using the Aircraft Communications Addressing and Reporting System (ACARS) protocol had been automatically sent to engine manufacturer Rolls-Royce's monitoring centre in the United Kingdom.

 On 12 March, it was reported that military radar indicated the aircraft turned west away from the intended flight path and continued flying for 70 minutes before disappearing from Malaysian radar near Pulau Perak.
 It was also reported that it had been tracked flying at a lower altitude across Malaysia to the Malacca Strait, approximately 500 km from its last contact with civilian radar.
 The next day, the Royal Malaysian Air Force chief denied the report.
 A few hours later, however, the Vietnamese transport minister claimed that Malaysia had been informed on 8 March by Vietnamese air traffic control personnel, that they had "noticed the flight turned back west".
-A U.S. radar expert analysing the radar data reported that they did indeed indicate that the aircraft had headed west across the Malay Peninsula.
+A US radar expert analysing the radar data reported that they did indeed indicate that the aircraft had headed west across the Malay Peninsula.
 The New York Times reported that the aircraft experienced significant changes in altitude.